billbill100/Multi-Trigger-3-AstroSplash-Digital-Display/README.md

 # Multi-Trigger 3 AstroSplash - Digital-Display
-Adds a digital display to the HiViz Timer-Trigger 3 and AstroSplash range of products
+Adds a digital display to the HiViz MultiTrigger 3 and AstroSplash range of products

 If you have purchased one of the excellent HiViz kits, but have found it dificult and time consuming to set it up again to previously used settings, then this digital display is the answer.